 Now, for some things that are certainly not camping essentials, but camp-inspired fun…

-This post was sponsored by Petco and select products were provided for review.
+This post was sponsored and select products were provided for review.
 This post includes affiliate links, so if you click a link to buy one of these products, I’ll earn a small referral fee at no extra cost to you.
 I would never recommend something I don’t use or wouldn’t buy myself.